bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 /*
 #### Pass 64-bit variable through one 64-bit reg
 *   Kernel
-    *   More than 10 syscalls is differenct from arm
+    *   More than 10 syscalls is differenct from ARM
 *   Glibc
-    *   Could not inherit the arm design.
+    *   Could not inherit the ARM design.
 Need to handle by hand.

 #### Sign/zero extension in kernel
 *   Easy to handle if all the variable is 32-bit in userspace